 In fact, she will usually wear many different layers of colors and adorn them on top with gold jewelry.
 The groom also wears colorful clothing, including a brocade suit made from gorgeous silk.
 It’s a colorful affair indeed, and a surprise to many who attend their first Buddhist wedding.

-While the words of their traditional wedding vows aren’t what some might call romantic, we believe that there is a romance in them that belies expectations.
+While the words of their traditional vows aren’t what some might call romantic, we believe that there is a romance in them that belies expectations.
 For example, the officiant asks the couple this; “Do you pledge to seek to understand yourselves, each other, and all living beings, to examine your own minds continually and to regard all the mysteries of life with curiosity and joy?”

-Those are some very powerful and intriguing words, no doubt, and take the romance to a whole new level more than traditional wedding vows.
+Those are some very powerful and intriguing words, no doubt, and take the romance to a whole new level more than traditional vows.

 Buddhist Wedding Vow Example